davedav1111/CryptoTracker4/README.Docker.md

 Your application will be available at <http://localhost:8000>.

-Documentation for FastAPI will be available at <http://localhost:8000/docs>.
+Documentation for API will be available at <http://localhost:8000/docs>.

 ## Deploying your application to the cloud